 - Graduate students: Contact your program or department.

-2. Complete Your Returning Student Financial Certification Form
+2. Complete Your Returning Student I-20 Request in MyISSS

-After you have been readmitted and reactivated to your program, download and complete the Returning Financial Certification form.
-Once completed, email it to [email protected] or to the ISSS advisor who has been assisting you.
+After you have been readmitted and reactivated to your program, complete the Returning Student I-20 Request e-form in MyISSS.
 Please be aware:

 - If you are a graduate student and will be holding an assistantship, you must include a copy of your award letter.